 Nicholas Burns is the Roy and Barbara Goodman Family Professor of the Practice of Diplomacy and International Relations at the Harvard Kennedy School of Government.
-He is founder and Faculty Director of the Future of Diplomacy Project and Faculty Chair for the Programs on the Middle East and on India and South Asia.
-He serves on the Board of Directors of the School's Belfer Center for Science and International Affairs and is a Faculty Associate at Harvard's Weatherhead Center for International Affairs.
+He is Faculty Chair of the Future of Diplomacy Project and the Project on Europe and the Transatlantic Relationship.

 Burns is Director of the Aspen Strategy Group, Senior Counselor at the Cohen Group,and serves on the Board of Directors of Entegris, Inc. He is Chairman of the Board of Our Generation Speaks, which seeks to bring together young Palestinians and Israelis in common purpose.
 He is Vice Chairman of the American Ditchley Foundation and serves on the Board of Trustees of Boston College.
 He also serves on the boards of numerous non-profit organizations.